-Each target of the visual stimulus presentation system contained one red (left) and one green (right) LED, separated 1 cm from each other (Figure 1B).
+Each target of the visual stimulus presentation system contained one red (left) and one green (right) LED, separated 1 cm from each other (Fig. 1B).
 Participants were instructed to start at rest with the tip of their index finger on the starting position.
 Relaxation prior to movement initiation was stressed explicitly.
 First, one red light illuminated for 1 s as a preparation cue, indicating which target would be the goal of the reaching movement.
 After an additional 1 s delay, a green light flashed for 200 ms as a go cue.
 The subject performed a smooth reaching movement to the remembered red target.
-One second after the go cue, all of the red lights illuminated.
-Participants were instructed to get to the target approximately 1 s after the go cue by attempting to match target contact with this last signal and keep their finger on the target until all the red lights extinguished after an additional second.
+One second after the go cue, all red lights illuminated.
+Participants were instructed to get to the target approximately 1 s after the go cue by attempting to match target contact with this last signal and keep their finger on the target until all the red lights extinguished after an additional 1 s.
 The hand returned to the starting position to end the reaching cycle.
-The room light was dimmed, but visual feedback of LED target and the hand position was still available.
+The room light was dimmed, allowing some visualization of the unilluminated LED target and hand position.

-A fixed pseudorandom sequence of 24 reaching movements ran automatically with 18 trials related to the TMS protocol and 6 trials without stimulation.
-In those latter trials, three targets height conditions were tested with each condition repeated twice.
-The participants practiced a sequence of 24 reaches prior to the actual measurements and then completed 2 to 3 blocks (depending on overall experimental time available) of 24 reaches for each of four different stimulation locations (but with 6 reaches in which no stimulation was given).
-Here, we only analyzed trials that were performed in the no-stimulation condition, with a paper on the effects of stimulation to follow.
+A fixed pseudorandom sequence block of 24 reaching movements ran automatically with 6 trials related to a TMS protocol and 2 trials without stimulation, for each of 3 target locations.
+The participants practiced a sequence of 24 reaches prior to the actual measurements and then completed 8-12 blocks (depending on overall experimental time available, $11 \pm 1$ blocks in young participants and $11 \pm 2$ blocks in older participants) of 24 reaches.
+Here, we only analyzed trials that were performed in the no-stimulation condition, 16-24 trials for each target for each participant, as the other trials were analyzed previously (Urbin et al. 2021).

-2.3.
 Kinematic recordings

 Kinematic data from the trunk and right upper limb were collected at 100 Hz using a 3D motion analysis system (Vicon, Oxford Metrics, UK).
 Reflective markers were attached at cervical vertebra 7, thoracic vertebra 10, sternoclavicular joint, xiphoid process, acromioclavicular joint, medial and lateral epicondyle of humerus, radial and ulnar styloid process, metacarpophalangeal joint and distal phalanx of the index finger.
 Additionally, two clusters of markers were used: one on the humerus and one on the forearm.
 The position of the target board was also recorded using the reflective markers.
-3D marker location and EMG signals from the 9 muscles of the right upper limb (see description below) were collected synchronously.
+3D marker location and EMG signals from the nine muscles of the right upper limb (see description below) were collected synchronously.
 Static calibration trials were collected prior to the dynamic trials.

-2.4.
 EMG recordings

-Electromyography (EMG) surface electrodes (Red Dot, 3M, Diegem, Belgium) were attached to the skin overlying the following muscles: pectoralis superior (PEC), trapezius pars descendens (TRP), anterior deltoid (DLA), medial deltoid (DLM), posterior deltoid (DLP), biceps brachii (BIC), triceps long head (TRI), flexor carpi ulnaris (FCU), and extensor digitorum communis (EDC).
+Electromyography (EMG) surface electrodes (Red Dot, 3 M, Diegem, Belgium) were attached to the skin overlying the following muscles: pectoralis superior (PEC), trapezius pars descendens (TRP), anterior deltoid (DLA), medial deltoid (DLM), posterior deltoid (DLP), biceps brachii (BIC), triceps long head (TRI), flexor carpi ulnaris (FCU), and extensor digitorum communis (EDC).
 Signals were amplified and collected at 1000 Hz using the ZeroWire wireless EMG system (Aurion, Milan, Italy).

-2.5.
 Data analysis

-Final data analysis was performed for 10 young and 8 older participants with high-quality kinematic and EMG recordings.
-(First 4 young participants were excluded because they were tested to optimize the experimental design and one older participant was excluded due to missing shoulder marker and the other due to failure to follow the instruction).
-For endpoint kinematic and EMG analysis, each young subject contributed between 11 and 23 trials and older participants between 13 and 23 trials for each target location.
-For joint kinematic analysis, data from one young participant were further excluded due to missing markers on the trunk in some trials.
+Final data analysis was performed for ten young and eight older participants with high-quality kinematic and EMG recordings.
+The first four young participants were excluded because they were tested to optimize the experimental design and one older participant was excluded due to a missing shoulder marker and the other due to failure to follow the instructions.

-2.5.1.
 Kinematic data analysis